 There are a number of non-exclusive strands to the Politics side of the PPE course.
 The politics of International Relations addresses questions of peace and war, of how countries compete and cooperate.
 You might spend a week reading to answer the question ‘Can soft power ever be real power?’
 In Comparative Government the focus is on why countries vary in their democratic institutions and what effects these institutions can have.
 This year students wrote essays examining the questions of ‘why non-democracies hold elections, what shapes democratic survival, and what role electoral systems play in structuring the party system’.
 Political Theory addresses how politics ought to operate to satisfy justice, liberty, democracy amongst other values, as well as interrogating those concepts.
 One of many questions students considered in tutorials last term is ‘In what circumstances, if any, can one be justified in breaking the law?’
 Students can also take classes in British Politics and Government, examining British political history, and Political Sociology, which covers a range of topics, including voting behaviour and political attitude formation.

 In the first year of the politics course we focus on an introduction to the Theory and Practice of Democracy.
 There are a range of courses available for study in the second and third years, from all of the branches of the study of politics mentioned above.
 In fact, what this means is that you can study almost any aspect of politics with specialist tutors from across the University.
-Magdalen’s Fellows in Politics are Professor Jane Gingrich and Professor Paul Billingham, who specialise in comparative government and political theory respectively.
+Magdalen’s Fellows in Politics are Professor Scott Williamson and Professor Paul Billingham, who specialise in comparative government and political theory respectively.

 The Economics course is split between Microeconomics and Macroeconomics in the first two years, with Quantitative Economics also introduced in the second year.
 Microeconomics is concerned with individual decision-making and its effects on markets – for instance, what is a rational decision for a consumer, and is it better to have one firm in an industry or multiple competing firms?
 Macroeconomics, meanwhile, focuses on the operation of the whole economy – for instance, is there a trade-off between inflation and unemployment, and how should governments conduct monetary and fiscal policy?
 Quantitative Economics overlaps with each of these areas, but seeks to use data to learn more about them.
 In their final year, students select from a variety of option papers; these are taught by specialists around the University, examples including Economics of Developing Countries, Economics of Industry and Money & Banking.

 The teaching of Economics here is a combination of lectures and tutorials or classes, with both written and mathematical assignments set each week.
-Magdalen’s Fellows in Economics are Dr Tom Norman and Dr Jennie Castle, who specialise in Game Theory and Econometrics respectively.
+Magdalen’s Fellows in Economics are Professor Tom Norman and Professor Jennie Castle, who specialise in Game Theory and Econometrics respectively.
 The course provides both mathematical and conceptual training, and is a basis for both further study and a variety of careers.
 Further information is available at the Economics Department’s website.

 All candidates must take the Thinking Skills Assessment (TSA).

-Applications for deferred entry are not normally considered.
+Applications for deferred entry may be considered.